terbshaeusser/ntutils/docs/containers.md

 * (`bool`) `true` if the key existed in the map and was removed.

-Removes a given key and its associated value from the map.
+Removes a given key and one of the associated values from the map.

 ### *_remove_ref